russel2512/Net_monitor/README.md

 **Deployment:**

 This is an overview of the project deployment.
 I asume that you have a general knowledge of RP2040.
-Information can be found at Buy a Raspberry Pi Pico – Raspberry Pi and W5100S-EVB-Pico | WIZnet Document System.
+Information can be found at https://www.raspberrypi.com/products/raspberry-pi-pico/.

 This project was developed with CircuitPython 7.1.1 deployed on the WS5100S.
 A good reference can be found at Welcome To CircuitPython | Welcome to CircuitPython! | Adafruit Learning System.
 Version 7.1.1 of CircuitPython can be found here: